gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 ### Comparison to Primecoin
 ---
-#### What's Primecoin
+#### What Is Primecoin?
 Primecoin is a crytpocurrency that uses a proof of work algorithm to find [Cunningham chains](https://en.wikipedia.org/wiki/Cunningham_chain) of prime numbers.

-#### Why's Gridcoin Different?
+#### Why Gridcoin Is Different
 * Primecoin can only find prime numbers and do no scientific computation
     * Limited by Proof of Work algorithm
-        * Any expansion of Primecoin to other work would need to be a Proof of Work algorithm which need abilities that many scientific problems lack
+        * Any expansion of Primecoin to other types of computations would need to fit a Proof of Work algorithm.
+These algorithms need abilities that many scientific problems lack
             * See the challenges with even using primes in [Primecoin's whitepaper](https://primecoin.io/bin/primecoin-paper.pdf)

-    * With Gridcoin more can be rewarded such as fighting disease, finding asteroids, and much more
+    * With Gridcoin more can be rewarded such as fighting disease, finding asteroids, and many other types of science

 ^
 ^